 Recent research by Oxford Economics suggests, however, that the cost of paying a recruitment professional to successfully fill a role could be dwarfed by the potential expense of replacing a ‘bad hire’.

-Despite having been valued at over £25 billion in 2014, the UK recruitment sector still seems unable to answer the key question at the very core of its success: Are great recruiters born or made?
+Despite being currently valued at around £35 billion, the UK recruitment sector still seems unable to answer a key question at the very core of its success: What REALLY makes a great recruiter?

 We have highlighted five key requirements which could help you to decide whether or not a career in recruitment might be right for you!